jpadilla/django-rest-framework-xml/README.md

 XML support extracted as a third party package directly from the official Django REST Framework implementation.
 It requires the [defusedxml][defusedxml] package only because it safeguards against some security issues that were discovered.

+**Note**: XML output provided is an ad-hoc format that isn't formally described.
+If you have specific XML requirements you'll need to write your own XML parsers/renderers in order to fully control the representation.

 ## Requirements

 * Python (2.7, 3.3, 3.4)